lintol/user-documentation/source/includes/_overview.md

 ### Components Diagram
 ![alt text](dd.png)

+# Infrastructure

-## Infrastructure
+## Components
-The infrastructure for Lintol also has a number of different components.
+The infrastructure for Lintol has a number of different components.
 Each of these components are hosted within a linux server environment.
+There are a numerous ways of hosting the linux environments required for Lintol.
+This documentation records and explains the infrastructure used by the Lintol development team.

+* AWS EC2 - compute resources
+* AWS Route 53 - DNS management
+* AWS S3 - data storage
+* Kubernetes - container cluster
+* Traefik - routing and load balancing

+## Deployment

+### Tools
+Deploying the Lintol infrastructure on the components referenced in the Components section requires a number of deployment and configuration tools.

+* AWS CLI
+* KubeCtl
+* Kops
+* Helm - prerequisites [Composer, Docker]

+####

 ### Infrastructure Diagram
 <aside class="notice"> Infrastructure diagram needed here </aside>